Technology &

 Tactile Transducers:

-A Bass Shaker Pro is installed under each of the front row seats to augment the subwoffer.
-They are powered by 75wpc Dynaco power amp.
+A Bass Shaker Pro is installed under each of the front row seats to augment the subwoofer.
+They are powered by a Dayton SA100 100W Subwoofer Amplifier.

 HDTV Feed